AlexsaseXie/occnet-depth/README.md

 The code is constructed based on Occupancy Networks [Occupancy Networks - github](https://github.com/autonomousvision/occupancy_networks).
 For some of the issues you can refer to the original repository.

 The 3 main contributions are:
-1. A new ShapeNet preprocess algorithm
+1. A new ShapeNet preprocess algorithm which produces 3D ground truths with minimal shift over the raw ShapeNet models.
-2. A new 3 stage single-view 3D reconstruction pipeline.
+2. A new 3 stage single-view 3D reconstruction pipeline which achieves much higher IoU over the raw implicit surface network baseline ONet.
-3. Code for SAL and RLIL point cloud surface reconstruction.
+3. Code for SAL and RLIL point cloud surface reconstruction without normal input for challenging models on ShapeNet.
+The training uses unsigned loss.

 ## Installation
 First you have to make sure that you have all dependencies in place.